back to home

 Merit level indicates a decent fluency with the material.
 It depends again on the difficulty of the topic, but between 20% and 40% usually get a Merit grade in any one unit.

 Excellence indicates the material has been understood to a high level.
-Depending on the topic, generally between 2% and 8% get an Excellence grade in any one unit.
+Depending on the topic, generally between 2% and 8% get an Excellence grade in any one unit, although often more for Internals.

 "Passing"